Apple Pecan Crisp

 Note: Whenever you’re baking with apples, be sure to use firm baking apples that will hold their shape when cooked.
 For this recipe, I used a blend of Empire and Sun Crisp because that’s what was available at the farm.
 Your farmer’s market may have different options; just be sure to buy varieties that are suitable for baking, otherwise you’ll end up with applesauce.
 You can also use a mix of different varietals for a more nuanced flavor.
 If you’re not sure, most farmers markets sell apple pies – just ask what they use and go with that.

-¼ cup plus 2 tablespoons light brown sugar
+- 1/4 cup plus 2 tablespoons light brown sugar, packed

-6 tablespoons very cold unsalted butter, cut into ½” dice
+- 6 tablespoons very cold unsalted butter, cut into 1/2-inch dice

-1. Preheat the oven to 350 degrees.
-Spread the pecans on a baking sheet and bake for 6 – 8 minutes, or until very lightly toasted.
+- Preheat the oven to 350°F. Spread the pecans on a baking sheet and bake for 6-8 minutes, or until very lightly toasted.
 Let the nuts cool completely, then coarsely chop them.
 Leave the oven on.

-2. In a food processor, pulse the flour with the brown sugar, ¼ cup of the granulated sugar and salt until combined.
-Add the butter and pulse until the mixture resembles coarse meal (see photo below).
+- In a food processor, pulse the flour with the brown sugar, ¼ cup of the granulated sugar and salt until combined.
+Add the butter and pulse until the mixture resembles coarse meal.
 Transfer the crumbs to a bowl and stir in the toasted pecans and oats (be sure pecans are cool).
 Set aside.

-3. Generously butter a shallow 2 quart baking dish (I used a 12”L x 8”W x 1” deep ceramic oval).
+- Generously butter a shallow 2-quart baking dish (I use a 12”L x 8”W x 1” deep ceramic oval).
 In a medium bowl, toss the apples with the remaining 6 tablespoons granulated sugar.
-Transfer the apple mixture to the prepared baking dish and cover with topping.
-Bake in the middle of the oven for about 40-50 minutes, or until the apples are tender when pierced and topping is toasted.
+Transfer the apple mixture to the prepared baking dish and cover with the topping.
+Bake in the middle of the oven for 40-50 minutes, or until the apples are tender when pierced and the topping is toasted.
 Serve warm with vanilla ice cream if desired.